A-Vadali/Cs_Club/_posts/2017-08-19-commmand-line.md

     Chriss-MacBook-Air:~ chris$

-You are now into the mainframe!

-So what sorts of things can you type into that box?
-Well first off you have to know how to navigate.
-To see where you are you can type pwd.
+What can you type into the terminal?
+Well, you have to know how to navigate.
+To see where you are you can type [`pwd`](https://www.tcl.tk/man/tcl8.4/TclCmd/pwd.htm).

     Last login: Sat Aug 19 14:01:03 on ttys000